-International Employee - A non-U.S.-based employee of the wholly owned subsidiaries of Merck & Co., Inc. (excluding Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC (formerly known as Healthcare Services & Solutions, LLC), Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC, MRL San Francisco, LLC and each of their subsidiaries) whose home country is a U.S. territory who is on assignment outside his/her home country and who is not an Excluded Employee or an Excluded Person.
+International Employee - A non-U.S.-based9 employee of the wholly owned subsidiaries of Merck & Co., Inc. (excluding Antelliq Corporation, Comsort, Inc., HMR Weight Management Services Corp., ILÚM Health Solutions, LLC, Merck Global Health Innovation Fund, LLC, MRL Cambridge ESC, LLC, MRL San Francisco, LLC and each of their subsidiaries) whose home country is a U.S. territory who is on assignment outside his/her home country and who is not an Excluded Employee or an Excluded Person.